How to Decide the Best Location for Your Water Heater

 For example, if you have a gas tankless water heater than you have just purchased, but failed to check whether your home is suitable for such a water heater, you may find yourself having to either get a refund for the water heater and be stuck with your old, non-working, rusty and ugly heater, or paying thousands – literally thousands – to do all of your gas piping again, only to make your home compatible.

 There are some water heaters that require literally 100A more power than the average household is able to provide.
 And that’s not taking into account any other electronics, either.
 That’s only a water heater.

 Usually, you’ll have to – as above – place your tankless water heater in the same place as your previous water heating system or unit was, if you don’t have the money to move it around where you want it.

-The compatibility of your home can place strict limitations on where you install your new tankless water heating unit.
+This can be incredibly unfortunate, as you may find yourself losing out on efficiency.
+But it’s just a fact of life that the compatibility of your home can place strict limitations on where you install your new tankless water heating unit.